hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Startup a Postgres database and then run the application.
+Startup a Postgres database instance in Docker container, and then run the application via Spring Boot Maven plugin.

 ```bash
 // start postgres database